-26 BenitoLink is an online news source.
+28 BenitoLink is an online news source.

-Finance District (EIFD) to help fund a new substation should be considered along with assistance from the State Legislature or the Governor's Office.

-• Explore all renewable and green energy options to increase the electrical power supply and explore the possibility of establishing a micro-grid for the area served by the Hollister Airport substation.
+- Work collaboratively with PG&E on innovative financing solutions to upgrade the substation's capacity to produce more electrical power.
+The establishment of an Enhanced Infrastructure Finance District (EIFD) to help fund a new substation should be considered along with assistance from the State Legislature or the Governor's Office. - Explore all renewable and green-energy options to increase the electrical power supply and explore the possibility of establishing microgrids for cerrain areas of the City/County (such as surrounding the Hollister Airport).

-The cost to upgrade the existing substation is unknown but will likely amount to millions of dollars.
-The costs for renewable and green energy options are also unknown.
+The cost to upgrade the existing substation is unknown but will likely be millions of dollars.
+The costs for renewable and green-energy options are also unknown.

-Initiative #3: Develop a New College Campus
+Initiative #3: Develop a New Gavilan College Campus

-A 70-acre site at Fairview Corners was purchased to develop a new Gavilan Community College campus that will include a 35,000 square foot building for classrooms, labs, and a community meeting space, along with 150 parking spaces.
+A 70-acre site at Fairview Corners was purchased to develop a new Gavilan Community College campus that will include a 35,000-square-foot building for classrooms, labs, and a community meeting space, along with 150 parking spaces.
 The new community college campus will create jobs and provide critical educational facilities and services needed to make San Benito County a more attractive place to live and work.